hacks-guide/Guide-WiiU/docs/user-guide/faq.md

 ### When extracting some of the files there are duplicates of certain ones called "info.json" & "manifest.install", what do I do with those?

-> Nothing special, you can leave them there, delete them or replace them with new ones, those files are not used in the process therefore won't have any impact by being or not being there
+> Nothing special, you can leave them there, delete them or replace them with new ones.
+Those files are not used in the process, therefore, won't have any impact by being or not being there